 DIP 4 is a Bridge Volume High Pass Filter.
 This is the same principle as DIP 3 except it’s applied to your bridge pickup instead.

 - DIP 4 on = out of circuit.

 DIP 5 is a Transient Suppression switch.
 Or in other words, a compressor built into your guitar!
 This will block harsh transients or tones (like pick attack or noise) from destroying your guitar sound!
 This is especially good when used with any sort of digital equipment (like recording into a DAW like Pro Tools or Logic) because you’ll ensure that you don’t cause a spike and ruin a recording take.

 It’s also worth noting that the compression is really transparent so you won’t have to worry about colouring your sound.

 - DIP 5 on = out of circuit.

 - DIP 5 off = in circuit

 There’s no denying that options are there that make this an incredibly versatile instrument.
 The key is to know what you want to get out of it and then adjusting those DIP switches to get those tones!

-Whether you’re into recording or playing live, there’s a case for the LP Standard being the most versatile Gibson around.
+Whether you’re into recording or playing live, there’s a case for the LP Modern being the most versatile Gibson around.
 Can you think of any others that might take that crown instead?